claesgill/entur-app/README.md

 # Entur App
 Using entur.org API to fetch the real-time status of my most used buses.
-The buses, each with 3-4 bus schedules, are printed to the terminal using basic color pallets for a neat experience.
+The buses, each with 3-4 bus schedules, are printed to the terminal using basic color pallets for a neat appearance.

 It is designed to run on a raspberrypi using a 3.5" display.